FranzZemen/bsh-jasker/README.md

 ### JaskerMap Class API

- An instance of JaskerMap is a controller for a particular state configuration.
+   - JaskerMap is a controller for a particular state configuration.
 It is the core workhorse that calculates next states, rollbacks etc.

- Jasker implementations may have one ore more JaskerMap.
+   - Jasker implementations may have one ore more JaskerMap.
 They may have one or more JaskerMap instances of the same flow although there are consequences to that.

 ##### JaskerMap(bunyanStreams)

- Constructor
+  - Constructor

- Parameters:
+  - Parameters:

-  - **bunyanStreams**:  Optional.
+        bunyanStreams  Object, Optional.
 The bunyan streams configuration for Jasker.
-If none is provided, uses stdout with level info.
+If none is provided, uses stdout with level info

-##### Munction name
+##### name

- Priviledged method

- Accessor returning the name of the underlying state engine configuration.
+  - Priviledged method:  Accessor returning the name of the underlying state engine configuration.

- Returns String
+  - Returns String

 ### JaskerInstance Class API

- An instance of JaskerInstance is a controller for a particular instance of the state configuration, and the main gateway to Jasker for public usage.
+  -JaskerInstance is a controller for a particular instance of the state configuration, and the main gateway to Jasker for public usage.

-#### Constructor JaskerInstance(jaskerMap, document, start)
+#### JaskerInstance(jaskerMap, document, start)

- Constructor
+  - Constructor

- Parameters:
+  - Parameters:

-  - **jaskerMap**:  Required.
+         jaskerMap:  Required.
 An instance of JaskerMap.

-  - **document**:  Optional.
+         document:  Optional.
 A domain object that travels with the state flow.
 The document can be as simple or as complex as desired, but it must be streamable as JSON.
 While its optional, it is passed to Jasker... class implementationss.
 These implementations can of course obtain domain objects themselves.
 At opposite ends of the spectrum, a document (if provided) could represent everything about a domain, or just an identifier.

-  - **start**:  Optional.
+         start:  Optional.
 The state within JaskerMap that represents the starting state.
 If none is provided, the first state in the configuration is used.
 Note that if start is provided and no document, then the value for document should be 'undefined'.

-#### Method document
+#### document

- Priviledged method

- Accessor returning the domain document
+  - Priviledged method:  Accessor returning the domain document

- Returns Object
+  - Returns Object

-#### Method next
+#### next

- Priviledged method

- Invoke the transition(s) to the next state for this instance.
+  - Priviledged method: Invoke the transition(s) to the next state for this instance.
 The result, including what functional operations and ending states are entirely dependent on the JaskerMap configuration.

   Note that a rollback was necessary, or if the state is terminal, the instance state will remain the same.

- Returns Promise - success value is an Array of JaskerInstance, each set to the resulting states.
+  - Returns Promise - success value is an Array of JaskerInstance, each set to the resulting states.
 If no splits are configured, the array will be of length 1.
 The err value is of JavaScript class Error

-### JaskerNextDecision
+### JaskerNextDecision Class API

+  - JaskerNextDecision determines the next state(s) at a given state.
+The Jasker client needs to subclass from JaskerNextDecision

+#### JaskerNextDecision

+  - Constructor

+#### next(document, state, stateData)

+  - Public method:  Given a document, the current state and the optional stateData, determine the next state(s).
+This method will be called by Jasker's core and is supplied by the Jasker client.

+  - Parameters:

+        document: (Object) The document provided to the JaskerInstance, or undefined if none was provided

+        state:  (String) The current state of the underlying JaskerMap

+        stateData: (Object) The data configured on the state, or undefined if none was configured

+  - Returns (Array of String) State names that represent the next state in the JaskerMap.
+This is supplied by the client implementation.